 This is not to say that a more hands-on approach is always ideal.
 Excessive micromanaging can lead to negative results being garnered.
 Effective hands-on leadership is all about providing employees with the goals to be accomplished and allowing them the opportunity to achieve those goals on their own.
 If employees need help, they will ask for it.
 It does not mean the leader must constantly be looking over their shoulder.
 This is how people often confuse hands-on management with micromanaging.
 Founders must learn how to let go and delegate tasks if they do not want to alienate their staff due to their overbearing behavior.

 Related Read: 12 lessons you can’t learn from business school

 Companies usually settle for formal training programs with consultants who teach entrepreneurs how to manage their companies.
 Often times, this training can be expensive, do not work long-term, and can provide impractical tactics for leaders who are working full-time on their companies.
 This is why founders should invest in mentor networks to pick up hands-on management tactics that they can use to effectively lead and grow their own teams.
 Experiencing these particular exchanges provides a more personalized approach than formal training programs.
 This is because participating founders can tailor the discussion to their company’s current situation and share their own personal experiences.
 Most founders will not gain these same types of in-depth discussions at networking events, where everyone comes together to sell the value of their start-up.
 Therefore, the focus of the conversation at hand needs to be on how to become a more hands-on leader.
 This is how founders learn how to become leaders who can position their teams for long-term success, which leads to continued growth for their companies.

-Thinking of being the hands-on founder of a start-up?
+Dreaming of being the founder of a new business?